 A partitioner determines how data is distributed across the nodes in the cluster (including replicas).

 A partitioner determines how data is distributed across the nodes in the cluster (including replicas).
-Basically, a partitioner is a hash function for computing the token (it's hash) of a row key.
-Each row of data is uniquely identified by a row key and distributed across the cluster by the value of the token.
+Basically, a partitioner is a function for deriving a token representing a row from its partion key, typically by hashing.
+Each row of data is then distributed across the cluster by the value of the token.

 Cassandra offers the following partitioners: